Lens Buying Guide

 So that means even a 10mp camera would manage to print as large as most people tend to print for personal use.
 So today’s cameras are more than enough for our needs and a few megapixels either way are not worth basing your decision on.

-Consider this as a guide at which to start your new DSLR search.
+Consider this a DSLR buying guide at which to start your new camera search.
 Start with determining your budget, consider what you’ll be using your camera for, and ask yourself if you think you’re likely to outgrow an entry level camera.

 Happy shopping!
 Come back and let us know what you bought in the comments!